pierpaolo28/pierpaolo28.github.io/about.md

 ![](/assets/img/posts/timeline.gif)

 ## Biography
-I am a SAS Data Scientist and MSc in Artificial Intelligence student at the University of Southampton.
+I am a SAS Data Scientist and MSc in Artificial Intelligence graduate from the University of Southampton.
 I have a strong interest in AI advancements and machine learning applications (such as finance and medicine).
-Outside my degree course, I am a writer for Towards Data Science and a Kaggle Contributor.
+Outside my work activities, I am a writer for Towards Data Science and a Kaggle Contributor.

 <div id="timeline" class="timeline-container">
         <div class="timeline-wrapper">